- Safety and Health Topics

-Many people are exposed to heat on some jobs, outdoors or in hot indoor environments.
-Operations involving high air temperatures, radiant heat sources, high humidity, direct physical contact with hot objects, or strenuous physical activities have a high potential for causing heat-related illness.
-Workplaces with these conditions may include iron and steel foundries, nonferrous foundries, brick-firing and ceramic plants, glass products facilities, rubber products factories, electrical utilities (particularly boiler rooms), bakeries, confectioneries, commercial kitchens, laundries, food canneries, chemical plants, mining sites, smelters, and steam tunnels.
+Many people are exposed to heat on the job, in both indoor and outdoor heat environments.
+Operations involving high air temperatures, radiant heat sources (e.g., sunlight, hot exhaust), high humidity, direct physical contact with hot objects, or strenuous physical activities have a high potential for causing heat-related illness.

-Outdoor operations conducted in hot weather and direct sun, such as farm work, construction, oil and gas well operations, asbestos removal, landscaping, emergency response operations, and hazardous waste site activities, also increase the risk of heat-related illness in exposed workers.
+Outdoor workplaces with work in hot weather and direct sun, such as farm work, construction, oil and gas well operations, landscaping, emergency response operations, and hazardous waste site activities, also increase the risk of heat-related illness in exposed workers.

-Every year, thousands of workers become sick from occupational heat exposure, and some even die.
-These illnesses and deaths are preventable.
+Every year, thousands of workers become sick from occupational heat exposure, and some are fatally injured.
+These illnesses and fatalities are preventable.

 When a person works in a hot environment, the body must get rid of excess heat to maintain a stable internal temperature.
 It does this mainly through circulating blood to the skin and through sweating.

 When the air temperature is close to or warmer than normal body temperature, cooling of the body becomes more difficult.
 Blood circulated to the skin cannot lose its heat.
 Sweating then becomes the main way the body cools off.
 But sweating is effective only if the humidity level is low enough to allow evaporation, and if the fluids and salts that are lost are adequately replaced.